kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/31-geojson-location-geocoder-hook-mapquest-api.md

 ```

 * Make sure that you are loading the `env` variables before you load the route files
-* As long as you have these lines inside your `server.js` file, you won't need to require dotenv in every file that uses it
+* **IMPORANT** As long as you have these lines inside your `server.js` file, you won't need to require dotenv in every file that uses it